Nevenall/blades-in-the-dark/README.md

+# blades-in-the-dark

-# Blades in the Dark System Reference Document
+This repo merges my [writing](https://github.com/Nevenall/Write.git) template project with the Blades in the Dark SRD.

-This is the text version of the content found at https://bladesinthedark.com/.
-The text is available as both Markdown and HTML.

-## Licensing

-This work is based on Blades in the Dark (found at http://www.bladesinthedark.com/), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the [Creative Commons Attribution 3.0 Unported license](http://creativecommons.org/licenses/by/3.0/).
+- [] I plan to separate the SRD chapters into their own markdown files with normalized headers.
+- [] Not to mention getting rid of the inline html and replaced it with [remark-terms](https://github.com/Nevenall/remark-terms.git) to allow for custom spans.
+- [] As time allows I'll fix/normalize other aspects of the markdown.